 In 2009, Bibhu decided to branch out and start his eponymous label.
 But before the big move, he took a few months off to travel to Europe, seeking inspiration which came in the form of British-Irish artist and producer Daphne Guinness.
 She became the muse for his first-ever individual collection.
 Under the Bibhu Mohapatra label, the designer crafted some of the most beautiful couture gowns and cocktail dresses for high-profile clients across Europe, US and India.

-For many years, Bibhu kept drawing inspiration from women with incredible personalities for his creations.
+For many years, Bibhu Mohapatra kept drawing inspiration from women with incredible personalities for his creations.
 “They don’t have to be fashionistas, or anyone famous.
 They can be flawed, everyone is flawed.
 But their journey, what they stand for as people, their work – that’s what is important to me,” he added.

 Mohapatra’s designs have found their way to the big stores like Bergdorf Goodman, Neiman Marcus and Lane Crawford.
 It’s a perfect blend of craft and modernity that has made Mohapatra a favourite with Hollywood and Bollywood stars.
 His client boasts of creme de la creme like Gwyneth Paltrow, Glenn Close, Jennifer Lopez, Rita Ora, Priyanka Chopra, Sonam Kapoor and Lupita Nyong’o.